SlejmUr/PayCheck3/README.md

 ### Hosting
 WSS: Can enable/disable to run the HTTPS/WSS Server\
 UDP: Can enable/disable to run the UDP Server (GameServer?)
 [NOT USED]\
-GSTATIC: Can enable/disable to run the GSTATIC server (Enable you to play without internet)
+GSTATIC: Can enable/disable to run the GSTATIC server (Enable you to play without internet)\
-UDP_PORT: Can Set
+UDP_PORT: Can set Port for UDP connection

 ### InDevFeatures
 Can enable/disable certain features that could land you something now work perfectly.